 By entering the code, you are verifying that you are both in possession of the device and accessing your account.
 For example, if you have an iPhone and are signing into your account, you'll be prompted to enter your password and approve the login event from the ID.me Wallet app or by entering the verification code that's automatically displayed on your iPhone.

 Because your password alone is no longer enough to access your account, multi-factor authentication dramatically improves the security of your ID.me account.

 Once signed in, you won’t be asked for a verification code on that account again unless you sign out completely or need to change your password.
 When you sign in on the web, you can choose to trust your browser, so you won’t be asked for a verification code the next time you sign in from that computer.

 A trusted device is a device that you've already used for multi-factor authentication.
 Trusted devices like smartphones and tablets can be used to verify your identity by displaying a verification code from ID.me.

 Trusted phone numbers

 A trusted phone number is a number that can be used to receive verification codes by text or phone call.
-You must verify at least one trusted phone number to enroll in two-factor authentication.
+You must verify at least one trusted phone number to enroll in multi-factor authentication.